ysyk2021/the-power-of-intentional-leadership-leading-with-purpose-vision-and-action/src/chapter-7-2.md

-Chapter: Developing Strategies for Overcoming Resistance
+Developing Strategies for Overcoming Resistance
 ========================================================

 In this chapter of **"The Power of Intentional Leadership: Leading with Purpose, Vision, and Action"**, we will explore strategies for overcoming resistance as a leader.
 Resistance is a natural part of change and can hinder progress and the implementation of new ideas.
 By understanding the underlying causes of resistance and employing effective strategies, you can navigate resistance and drive positive change within your organization.